ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 - Run your program under your expected workload.
 - Start with 1 scheduler thread and work your way up to the number of CPUs you have available.
-- Measure your performance with ecah `ponythread` setting.
+- Measure your performance with each `ponythread` setting.
 - Use the number of scheduler threads that gives you the best performance.

 Work is ongoing to improve the work-stealing scheduler.
 Feel free to check in on the [developer mailing list](https://www.ponylang.org/contribute/) to get an update.